mjkatgithub/mjkatgithub.github.io/content/blog/switch-from-jekyll-to-nuxt.md

 Nuxt Content is a Nuxt module that enables us to render our Markdown posts from the Jekyll project.

-First of all, we need to install the module
+First I had to install the module

 ```console
 npm install --save-dev @nuxt/content